maazh10/scholarly/README.md

 - SendGrid for email confirmations.
 (1)
 - ThreeJS for landing page background.
 (2)
-- Stripe for payment integration.
-(2)
+- Twilio for sms confirmation texts.
+(1)
 - PushAPI for push notifications.
 (3)
 - PeerJS for video chat integration.
 (1)
 - React-fullcalendar for appointement scheduling.